lammps/lammps/doc/src/pair_3b_table.rst

 For a single-element simulation, only a single entry is required (e.g. SiSiSi).
-For a two-element simulation, the file must contain 8 entries (for SiSiSi, SiSiC, SiCSi, SiCC, CSiSi, CSiC, CCSi, CCC), that specify 3b parameters for all permutations of the two elements interacting in three-body configurations.
+For a two-element simulation, the file must contain 8 entries (for SiSiSi, SiSiC, SiCSi, SiCC, CSiSi, CSiC, CCSi, CCC), that specify threebody parameters for all permutations of the two elements interacting in three-body configurations.
 Thus for 3 elements, 27 entries would be required, etc.